 With 2018 just around the corner, eieihome.com is taking a look at kitchen trends for the new year.
 Fear not, hot pink refrigerators and salad gardens growing from the middle of your island aren’t a trend just yet.
 However, you can look forward to colour and hints of nature in the kitchen.

 We’ve enlisted the help of AyA Kitchens and Baths to give us an inside scoop on some of the details and designs that will be adding flavour to Canadian kitchens throughout the upcoming year.
 Amy Dillon –principal designer for AyA Kitchens and Baths sat down with our own Devon Gleed in a video series outlining three big kitchen design trends to watch in 2018.
-Take a look: //bit.ly/2fS2Clo
+Take a look: http://bit.ly/2fS2Clo

 The first of these trends is the addition of natural elements to the kitchen.
 We’ve seen Canadian homeowners embracing natural materials like wood and stone in the kitchen for quite a while now.
 Thanks in part to the popularity of design-styles like Scandinavian, Farmhouse, and Coastal, there remains a strong desire to bring the outside in.